2020-2021 Federal Direct Student Loan Program

-- Student has an incomplete or missing Federal Direct Loan Request Form.
+- Student has an incomplete or missing student loan “Worksheet for Student Borrowers” form.

 WHEN AND HOW WILL I GET MY LOAN MONEY?

 - Your loan will cover a full academic year and will be given to you in two (2) disbursements – the first for Fall and the other for Spring.
-If your loan covers only one semester, you will receive your funds in two (2) disbursements – 1st approximately four weeks after the start of the semester and the 2nd approximately 10 days later.
+If your loan covers only one semester, you will receive your funds in two (2) disbursements – 1st approximately four weeks after the start of the semester and the 2nd midpoint of the semester.

 - You should not plan to use the loan money to pay registration fees, campus fees, or to buy your textbooks as these funds will arrive after classes begin.

-To apply for a 2013-2014 Federal Direct Student Loan, you must have completed the 2013-2014 Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov and have completed a financial aid file at Berkeley City College.
-You must follow and complete actions as dictated on the above Loan Checklist to be considered and/or eligible for a student loan.
-Make sure to visit Berkeley City College’s On-line Loan Workshop Website to gain a better understanding on Loan Interests, Repayment, Delinquency, Deferment, Default, Forbearance and BCC’s Loan Servicing Policies and Procedures at http://www.peralta.edu/directloanpowerpoint.pdf .
+To apply for a 2020-2021 Federal Direct Student Loan, you must have completed the 2020-2021 Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov and have completed a financial aid file at Berkeley City College (FAFSA Code: 014311).
+You must follow and complete actions as dictated on the above, Loan Checklist, to be considered and/or eligible for a student loan.
+Make sure to attend the Loan Information Workshop to gain a better understanding of Loan Interests, Repayment, Delinquency, Deferment, Default, Forbearance and college’s Loan Servicing Policies, and Procedures.